From the 1881 Indiana State House of Representatives composite photo.

 Born in Burlington, Ohio on November 28, 1821, Venorris R. Taylor was the son of Philo (1796-1876) and Annebella Harmon Taylor (1795-1856).
 His family removed from Burlington to Portage County when he was still a child and his early education was limited to the local schools.
 The Taylor family relocated to La Grange County, Indiana in 1837 and Venorris would continue his studies at the La Grange Collegiate Institute in the town of Ontario.

 Venorris R.Taylor married on his 29th birthday in Indiana to Mary Anne Rowe (1828-1873).
-The couple were married for over twenty years and this marriage produced three sons, Philo John (born 1852), William Lamborn (1853-1940) and George Henry (born 1858).
+The couple was married for over twenty years and this marriage produced three sons, Philo John (born 1852), William Lamborn (1853-1940) and George Henry (born 1858).
 The couple would remove to Noble County some time after their marriage and of their three children William would follow his father into politics, being elected as Indiana State Attorney General in 1898.
-Following his marriage Taylor taught school for several years and also operated an eighty acre farm.
+Following his marriage, Taylor taught school for several years and also operated an eighty-acre farm.
 Widowed in 1873, Taylor remarried two years later to Elizabeth A. Betts, who would survive him upon his death in 1904.